ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 ```

 Then, you can customize `UglifyJsPlugin` options in the webpack configuration.
 Read how to do this [here](#changes-required-in-webpacks-production-configuration).

-**Note**: The latest `webpack@4` comes with a version of `UglifyJsPlugin` which supports ES6 out of the box.
-Also, the React community works on allowing importing ES6 libraries into your applications, so this step will soon be no longer required.

 ### Note: Using the Document editor build